rvsrvs/jasdev.github.io/_posts/2017-7-29-high-cadence-versus-well-formed.md

 ## What Didn’t Go So Well?

 Counterintuitively, the journal almost acted like an _escape valve_ for my ambition to write longer-form posts.
 Instead of taking the extra time to crystallize a cohesive thesis, I’d sometimes fire off an entry and call it a day<sup>3</sup>.
-Doing so caused me to miss out on arguably the most important of writing: the final 20% involved in publishing.
+Doing so caused me to miss out on arguably the most important part of writing: the final 20% involved in publishing.
 Editing, _n_-ary drafts, and trimming the cruft are the metaphorical [sticking points](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4887540/) where most of my cognitive growth happens.

 A second, more concrete aspect that could have been improved was tooling.
 Below are the steps<sup>4</sup>—read friction—around updating the thought journal: